VastHorizonsWeb/KegWorks/README.md

 # KegWorks
 Run Windows games and apps directly on Mac hardware!
 A wrapper project that's the successor to Wineskin\
 This project supports *macOS 10.15.4* or later.
+Forked and edited for performance enhancements.

 <br>